Biological treatment

 Food requirement

-This is because it will be consumed by our bacteria in order to proliferate and have a more efficient action, while guaranteeing a purification of the water to be treated.
+In fact, it will be consumed by our bacteria to proliferate and have a more efficient action, while guaranteeing purification of the water to be treated.

 Oxygen demand

-To ensure the degradation of organic matter (BOD), it is essential that aerobic bacteria have access to a source of oxygen.
+To ensure the degradation of organic matter (BOD), aerobic bacteria must have access to a source of oxygen.
 This is in order to achieve the right chemical reaction.
 This means aerobic cellular respiration.
 There is therefore a “blower” capable of sending air into tank 1.
 His action will have a double purpose.
 It will :

-The quantity of air injected into the tank must be correctly evaluated and will depend on the number of active bacteria and therefore on the quantity of water to be treated.
+The quantity of air injected into the tank must be correctly assessed and will depend on the number of active bacteria and therefore the quantity of water to be treated.

 Biological treatment operating step 2

-The treated water will be sent to a sand filter under pressure to remove the last residues
+The treated water is sent to a pressurised sand filter to remove the last residues.

 It will be sent directly to an activated carbon filter.
 The activated carbon will then absorb a wide variety of pollutants present in the wastewater.

-To ensure optimal water purification, a final filtration process targets key elements such as :
+To ensure optimum water purification, a final filtration stage targets key elements such as :

-To remove any pathogens that may be in the water, a UV disinfection unit is used.
+Finally, to eliminate any pathogens that may be present in the water, a UV disinfection unit is used.
 These rays destroy the DNA of germs, neutralizing them.

-Following this last step, the water will be stored in a tank to be reused.
+After this final stage, the water is stored in a tank for reuse.
 The major advantage of this method is its flexibility.
-It adapts to the growing need for treatment in the face of increasingly polluted water.
+It is adapting to the growing need to treat increasingly polluted water.

 What is bioremediation